 Beyond these examples

-The examples reference pre-existing infrastructure such as Healthcare datasets and consent stores.
+The examples reference pre-existing infrastructure such as Healthcare datasets and consent stores, and user accounts, service accounts, or groups to grant access to.
 They focus on configuring IAM bindings rather than provisioning the underlying consent store infrastructure.

 To keep things focused, common IAM patterns are omitted, including: